LispCookbook/cl-cookbook/README.md

 [contributing]: CONTRIBUTING.md
 [bundler-v2]: https://stackoverflow.com/questions/54087856/cant-find-gem-bundler-0-a-with-executable-bundle-gemgemnotfoundexceptio

+## Using GNU Guix

+To enter an environment in which all the required software dependencies are available, run `guix shell` in the project root directory.

 ## Support

 You can support the individuals that constantly improve the Cookbook.
 See the Github Sponsors icon.
 Thanks for them!